fuzziqersoftware/newserv/README.md

 * PSO GameCube Episode 3 Trial Edition
 * PSO GameCube Episode 3 JP
 * PSO GameCube Episode 3 USA (experimental; must be manually enabled in config.json)
+* PSO Xbox (all versions)
+* PSO BB

-You can put memory patches in the system/ppc directory with filenames like PatchName.patch.s and they will appear in the Patches menu for PSO GC clients that support patching.
-Memory patches are written in PowerPC assembly and are compiled when newserv is started.
-The PowerPC assembly system's features are documented in the comments in system/ppc/WriteMemory.s - this file is not a memory patch itself, but it describes how memory patches may be written and the restrictions that apply to them.
+You can put memory patches in the system/client-functions directory with filenames like PatchName.patch.s and they will appear in the Patches menu for PSO GC, XB, and BB clients that support patching.
+Memory patches are written in PowerPC or x86 assembly and are compiled when newserv is started.
+The assembly system's features are documented in the comments in system/client-functions/WriteMemory.ppc.s.

-newserv comes with a set of patches for Episodes 1&2 based on AR codes originally made by Ralf at GC-Forever.
+newserv comes with a set of patches for GC Episodes 1&2 based on AR codes originally made by Ralf at GC-Forever.
 Many of them were originally posted in [this thread](https://www.gc-forever.com/forums/viewtopic.php?f=38&t=2050).

-You can also put DOL files in the system/dol directory, and they will appear in the Programs menu.
+You can also put DOL files in the system/dol directory, and they will appear in the Programs menu for GC clients.
 Selecting a DOL file there will load the file into the GameCube's memory and run it, just like the old homebrew loaders (PSUL and PSOload) did.
-For this to work, ReadMemoryWord.s, WriteMemory.s, and RunDOL.s must be present in the system/ppc directory.
+For this to work, ReadMemoryWord.ppc.s, WriteMemory.ppc.s, and RunDOL.ppc.s must be present in the system/client-functions directory.
 This has been tested on Dolphin but not on a real GameCube, so results may vary.

 Like other kinds of data, functions and DOL files are cached in memory.
 If you've changed any of these files, you can run `reload functions` or `reload dol-files` in the interactive shell to make the changes take effect without restarting the server.